bornfight/README/README.md

 Welcome to Bornfight!

-This repo is a living entity.
+This repo is a living source of internal documentation.
-Reach out to your mentor or anyone else on the dev team with questions, or try the [#dev Slack channel](https://bornfight.slack.com/messages/general-development) 🔒.
+Reach out to your mentor or anyone else on the team with questions, or try the [#dev Slack channel](https://bornfight.slack.com/messages/general-development) 🔒.

 This repo is heavily inspired by the [README repo of Artsy](https://github.com/artsy/README).